The Benefiting Organizationís Guide to an

 The Eagle Scout Rank

 The Eagle Scout Candidate giving you this information is working to achieve the highest rank in Scouting, which is attained only by Scouts who demonstrate strength of character, resourcefulness, determination, and leadership skills.
-As one of the requirements to attain this rank, he must plan, develop, and lead a service project that benefits a religious institution, a school, or his community (where community is very broadly defined).
+As one of the requirements to attain this rank, they must plan, develop, and lead a service project that benefits a religious institution, a school, or his community (where community is very broadly defined).
 The purposes of this project requirement are both the service aspect and the leadership aspect.
 The primary goal is growth of the Scout.
 Note that the Scout MUST lead the project.
 It is important that you should be working with the Scout, not the adult leaders or parents.
 If the project is such that it cannot be carried out with the Scout leading a group of youth carrying out the project with a minimum of adult involvement, or if you are not willing to let the Scout run the project, then the project is not a good choice for an Eagle project.
 Just because a Scout has asked you if he can do a project for your organization, do not feel obligated to think of a project for him.
 Any project should be something that is truly needed.
 There are many projects in every community that are worthy of an Eagle Scout service project.

-In order to meet the Boy Scout requirements, some types of projects are not allowed.
+In order to meet the Scouting requirements, some types of projects are not allowed.
 It cannot be routine labor or a job or service normally rendered.
 The service project may not be performed for a business or an individual, be of a commercial nature, or be a fund-raiser.
 Normally, but not always, this means that the project should be for a government entity, religious organization, school, or a 501(c)3 or other tax exempt organization.

 Size of the Project